akashsairaja-lily/experiment-manager-ui/README.md

 - **3+ Years Experience:** ~4.7 hours
 - **6+ Years Experience:** ~3.3 hours

 > **Note:** These are suggested maximums.
-Actual time may vary based on familiarity with the stack and requirements.
+Actual time may vary based on familiarity with the stack, requirements, and person.

 ---